ExistentialRobotics/erl_geometry_ros/README.md

 - `cow_and_lady_bag`: Path to the dataset bag file
 - `gt_point_cloud_file`: Path to the ground truth point cloud file

+To run with ROS2, you need to first convert the bag file to a ROS2 compatible format.
+We provide a [tool](https://github.com/ExistentialRobotics/erl_common_ros/scripts/convert_rosbag_1to2.bash) for this conversion.

 ### 3. Point Cloud Publishing

 To publish a point cloud from a file: